-We are open Monday through Friday 8 AM – 5 PM year round.
-Our Seaview West yard is open by appointment only on Saturdays, but closed during the winter.
-Our Seaview North yard is by appointment only on Saturdays.
-We are closed on Sundays at both yards.
+We are open Monday through Friday 8:00 AM – 5:00 PM year round.
+Our Seaview North and West yards are open by appointment only on Saturdays, but closed on Sundays.
+During winter both yards are closed on weekends.

 How much advance notice do I need to schedule a haulout or a launch?